 What happens at the Awards Ceremony?

 We have a great time celebrating the amazing accomplishments of the hundreds of kids, teens and adults who all read 100,000's of page in the course of these 5 weeks!
-We have books for sale; a terrific performance; numbers of readers and books from each school is announced with much cheering from the audience; the winning school is proclaimed; and of course we hand out the prizes and vouchers to participants!
-Oh yes, there is a lottery of fun prizes for the adults amongst us too.
+This year we will hold the Awards Ceremony online on Feb.
+14. We will enjoy a terrific performance, announce the winning school and top readers!
+A link will be sent to participants closer to the date.

 Does my child have to read in public?